14 Best Neighborhoods in San Francisco for Your Golden City Move

 (Source: @sfmtaphoto via Instagram)

-Choosing one of the best areas in San Francisco to live is a highly personal decision.
+Choosing one of the best neighborhoods in San Francisco to live is a highly personal decision.
 Think about whether you’d like a quiet, tree-lined street or a bustling hotspot.
 Do you want to be by the best burritos in San Francisco or by the most iconic row houses?
 How much does fog (lovingly known as Karl the Fog by San Francisco residents) bother you?
 How much money are you willing to fork over?

 Do You Have a Car?

 If you’re taking a car with you to San Francisco, you’re better off living in a neighborhood farther away from the city center.
 Parking is a bear in many parts of this highly populated city, and plenty of vehicle owners end up circling the block endlessly to find a spot.
-If you’re taking a car, look at outer areas like the Sunset, Richmond, Cole Valley, Noe Valley, and Bernal Heights neighborhoods.
+If you’re taking a car, look at outer areas like the Sunset, Richmond, Cole Valley, Noe Valley, and Bernal Heights.

 Where Are You Commuting?